petervanderdoes/AVH-Extended-Categories/readme.txt

 = Version 3.0 =
 * Renamed the plugin to AVH Extended Categories Widgets
 * Added translation: Italian - Italiano (it_IT)
 * Redid settings.
-Now is seperate menu.
+Settings are now a seperate menu.
 * Reduced memory foot print.
-* Increased loading speed.
+* Increased speed.
-* Better way to include files.
+* Development improvements.
-* Bugfix: The hierarchy checkmark would disappear.
+* Bugfix: The hierarchy checkmark in the widgets would disappear.
 * Bugfix: In dropdown hierarchy would appear despite the fact that "Show selected categories only" was selected.

 = Version 2.3.3 =